-What to Eat on Race Morning
+What to Eat On Race Morning

-2 hours before the race- if you've already eaten 3-4 hours before the race then this meal is not necessary.
+If you’ve already eaten 3-4 hours before the race then this meal is not necessary.
 No more than 2g of carbs per kg of body weight.

-Within one hour of the race: No more than 30g of carbs
+No more than 30g of carbs.

 High fiber foods and gas forming foods such as legumes, onions, cabbage, and fibrous cereals are not good choices as they may cause intestinal discomfort.
 Protein intake should be minimal.

-Here's a chart that will help you break down the amounts of fluids, carbohydrates, protein, and sodium before race start.
+Here’s a chart that will help you break down the amounts of fluids, carbohydrates, protein, and sodium before race start.
 Obviously you want to stay away from proteins as this can cause gastrointestinal upset.
-Nutrition is just as important as the other disciplines and it is important to practice what works and doesn't work so that you feel confident going into race day.

 As you can see, the best thing to do is to keep it simple.
 Bland foods that are easily digestible and high in carbs are best on race morning.
 Stay away from fruits, vegetables, legumes, high fat foods, and high protein foods.